 The French government and the regions reacted quickly to preserve our tourist ecosystem.
 Thanks to certain measures, many tourism professionals continue to exist and are preparing for the future after 💰.

-- Get financial aid from the Solidarity Fund ranging from €1,500 to €14,500.
+Get financial aid from the Solidarity Fund ranging from €1,500 to €14,500.
 This aid has been extended until the end of September.
-More information on this link.

 If you have not yet made your inventory of fixtures, quickly consult the site Plan Tourisme.

 In order to better bounce back, information is once again at the center of the game.
 For this, networks, communities and groups of professionals allow for collective resilience.

 Get yourself and your team together.
 Currently, training costs can be covered by the state and/or your Opco.